-One configuration for multiple Microsoft Dynamics 365 for Finance and Operations releases
+One configuration for multiple Dynamics 365 Finance releases

 - Manage one domain specific data model that is defined in business terms.

-- Isolate Finance and Operations release specifics in release-dependent data model mappings.
+- Isolate application release specifics in release-dependent data model mappings.

-- Maintain one format configuration for multiple releases of the current version of Finance and Operations, based on the data model.
+- Maintain one format configuration for multiple releases of the current version, based on the data model.